aaron-grau/curic/javascript/readings/promises.md

 Promises can exist in one of three states:

-  * _Fulfilled_: The promise's action has succeeded.
+  * _fulfilled_: The promise's action has succeeded.
-  * _Rejected_: The promise's action has failed.
+  * _rejected_: The promise's action has failed.
-  * _Pending_: The promise has been neither fulfilled nor rejected.. yet!
+  * _pending_: The promise has been neither fulfilled nor rejected.

 A promise is considered **settled** when it has either been fulfilled or rejected.